What's the Matter with Kansas? (film): Reception

 Critics differed considerably in their response to the film.
 Among the most enthusiastic was Roger Ebert, who included the film in his list of the best ten documentaries of 2009 and who wrote, "What's interesting is that every single person in this film is seen as themselves, is allowed to speak and seems to have a good heart.
 I've rarely seen a documentary quite like it.
 It has a point to make but no ax to grind."
 Ted Johnson wrote in Variety that "What makes What's the Matter with Kansas? work, however, is not its colorful cast of characters and situations but its complexity."
 Andy Webster was more critical, writing in The New York Times that "The specific roots of a pervasive sense of disenfranchisement are barely described, as are strategies for liberals seeking to reclaim the state.
 What’s the Matter With Kansas? depicts a groundswell of anger but largely ignores the external forces that helped shape it.
-Kyle Smith wrote in the New York Post that "It’s condescending, it’s vague, it’s unfair and, ultimately, it’s pointless."